Ebenomitra ebenus

-Pusia ebenus, common names brown mitre, ivory mitre, is a species of sea snail, a marine gastropod mollusk, in the family Costellariidae, the ribbed miters.
+Ebenomitra ebenus, common names brown mitre, ivory mitre, is a species of sea snail, a marine gastropod mollusk, in the family Costellariidae, the ribbed miters.

 Description

 The shell size varies between 20 mm and 36 mm.

+(Original description in French) This is a small, smooth shell with an oval and pointed shape, featuring only two or three transverse and oblique ridges at its base.
+It is ebony black, but just below each suture, there is a transverse white line that is clearly visible only in younger specimens.
+The upper edge of each whorl flattens slightly to form a small spiral shelf.
+Additionally, there are four folds on the columella, the lowest of which is very small.

 Distribution

 This species is distributed in West European waters and in the Mediterranean Sea.